lyynxxx/stakingnode/README.md

 I do not want to tell anyone what to do, just thinking about possible failures.
 I have 32ETH and I do not want to lose it, I want to protect it!
 So, I must understand how the validator works, I must have backups and a disaster recovery plan, which will spare me from slashing.

 I chose to build my own validator at home as it supports decentralization.
-If most of us would use AWS, Azure, GCP or any cloud provides, there would be no decentralization, and the big providers could attack the network.
+If most of us would use AWS, Azure, GCP or any cloud provides, there would be no decentralization, and the big providers could control/attack the network.

-# Hardware
+# Hardware (for the ETH Beacon Chain)
 Best place to start: (https://launchpad.ethereum.org/en/checklist)

 This page will give you some good information about the hardware you need.
 The most important is, you will need SSD storage to consistently handle necessary read/write speeds, and you do not want cheap SSD!